apache/openoffice-project/README.md

 ## Quick updates to a single file

-Updating a single file are simple.
-Simply edit the file and save with your commit message.
+Updating a single file is simple.
+Simply edit the file online and save with your commit message.
 The website will be published in a minute or two.

 ## Prerequisites for building the website locally